Information on DACA:

-As a result of a federal court order, the federal administration announced on Jan.
-13, 2018, that it had resumed accepting requests to renew DACA status.
-However, a variety of federal court proceedings around DACA are continuing.
-Stanford encourages those with questions to seek a legal consultation specific to their individual situation.
+Stanford encourages those with questions about their DACA status to seek a legal consultation specific to their individual situation.
 Support services for the Stanford community continue to be available for those who have questions or need assistance.
 See the tabs on this website for information.
 Resources for students also are available here.

 Stanford is committed to a welcoming and supportive environment for all students, faculty, staff and scholars, and it provides services and support to them without regard to their immigration status, religion, nationality, ethnicity or other characteristics.